 While the CDC has provided quarantine alternatives for the general public, the CDC, DSHS, and HHSC still recommend the 14-day quarantine period as the safest option with the least risk of viral transmission to others.
-Quarantine for 14 days is recommended for residents who have had a potential exposure to someone with confirmed COVID-19 or are a new admission or readmission to the NF.
+Quarantine for 14 days is recommended for new admissions or readmissions to the NF who are [unvaccinated, have not recovered from COVID-19 within the last 90 days] and had close contact [within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period] with someone with confirmed COVID-19 or are a.
 However, facilities can use a shorter quarantine period for residents, as long as the reduced quarantine alternative adheres to CDC guidance and is consistent with the local health authority's recommendations for quarantine duration.